 Everyone’s coverage amount will defer depending on their financial situation and financial obligations.
 For example, if Sarah’s parents financially depended on her, her coverage amount will probably have to be increased accordingly.

-Tip 2: Don’t wait too long to get covered
+Tip 2: Don’t wait too long to get term life insurance coverage

 If you wait too long to review your financial portfolio, your family is at risk if anything happened to you.
 Buying Term Life Insurance always costs lower the earlier you get it, so purchasing a plan as early as you can will help save you money in the long run.